vandeputtepeter/Bachelorproef-Peter-Van-de-Putte-Jasper-Van-Gestel/README.md

->This file contains the temporary representation of our thesis
+>These files contains the temporary representation of our thesis

 # Thesis
 ---